 Within a radius of from one to ten miles of El Paso are found in great variety those geological formations and structures that are usually associated with the mineral industry, not only in metal mining, but in coal mining, oil fields, and non-metallic deposits as well.
-In opportunity for geological study, no mining achool in the United States is more favorably located.
+In opportunity for geological study, no mining school in the United States is more favorably located.

-One of the largest custom smelters in the world is situated near the College of Mines and Metallurgy.
+One of the largest custom smelters in the world is situated near the College.
 Within a short distance is also a most modern electrolytic copper refinery, which has a capacity of 20,000,000 pounds of copper in process.
 Nearby are located a large cement plant, several large brick plants, and three oil refineries.
 The manufacture of lime, tile, and other non-metallics is carried on in the immediate neighborhood of the College.
-There are other varied industries, such as cotton spinning and weaving mills, cotton oil mills, wood-working mills, etc.
+There are other varied industries, such as cotton spinning and weaving mills, cotton oil mills, etc.